jpetazzo/intro-to-docker/slides/Advanced_Dockerfiles.md

 ```

 * All ports are private by default.

+* Declaring a port with `EXPOSE` is not enough to make it public.

-* The `Dockerfile` doesn't control if a port is publicly available.
+* The `Dockerfile` doesn't control on which port a service gets exposed.

+---

+## Exposing ports

 * When you `docker run -p <port> ...`, that port becomes public.

     (Even if it was not declared with `EXPOSE`.)